Hong Kong police clash with protesters in tense standoff

 Hong Kong leader Carrie Lam said protesters were being extremely selfish and hoped that universities and schools would urge students not to take part in the demonstrations.

-More than 260 people were arrested on Monday, police said, bringing the total number to more than 3,000 since the protests escalated in June.
-Schools and universities said they would close again on Tuesday.
+More than 260 people were arrested Monday, police said, bringing the total number to more than 3,000 since the protests escalated in June.
+Schools and universities said they would close again Tuesday.

 So far, China has been reluctant to become directly involved in the unrest.
 But according to one lawmaker, the situation was already being controlled by the Chinese central government.